 Law students from all ethnic, racial and economic backgrounds are strongly encouraged to apply.
 All positions are unpaid, but interns and externs may be eligible to earn academic credit or public sector stipends through their schools.
 Ideal candidates will have a record of strong academic achievement and excellent written, verbal, and interpersonal skills.
 Completion of coursework in legal research and legal writing is preferred.
 An interest in current events relating to human rights, international law, and lawfare is also desirable.

-Interested candidates may email a cover letter, resume, writing sample, and recent transcript to The Lawfare Project's Director of Research, Benjamin Ryberg, Esq., at Ben@TheLawfareProject.org.
+Interested candidates may email a cover letter, resume, writing sample, and recent transcript to The Lawfare Project's Chief Operating Officer, Benjamin Ryberg, at Ben@TheLawfareProject.org.
 Please reference "Internship" in the email's subject line.
-For any questions about our Internship Program, please send us a message below.